Norbell/KinectObstacleAvoidance/README.md

 # Kinect Collision Avoidance Project
-This project was created as part of an
+This project was created as part of an internship.

 ## Installation